God Level

 "God Level" is an unreleased song by American rapper Kanye West.
 Debuting during a May 2014 Adidas commercial for the 2014 FIFA World Cup, it was intended to feature on Yeezus II, (Note: Also written as Yeezus 2.) the cancelled sequel to West's sixth studio album, Yeezus (2013), which would later become The Life of Pablo (2016) after a series of name changes.
 Incorporating elements of industrial music, the song features synths and tribal drum patterns.
-It was produced by West, Hudson Mohawke, 88-Keys, Noah Goldstein, and Mike Dean, with the former four writing it alongside Dick Hyman, who received a credit due to his work being sampled.
+It was produced and written by West, Hudson Mohawke, 88-Keys, Mike Dean, and Noah Goldstein; Dick Hyman received a credit due to his work being sampled.

 Adidas Football uploaded an extended version of "God Level" to SoundCloud after the commercial aired, which several music publications believed was the full version, although Mohawke claimed that it had been shortened from its original length.
 The song's previews received positive reviews from music critics, who praised its production as similar to Yeezus.